 Credit may be earned in an approved summer school, adult education, or credit recovery program.
-Current students must seek prior approval from the principal or his designee to enroll for any of these above programs.
+Current students must seek prior approval from the principal or his designee to enroll for any out of district programs.

-A maximum of (2) credits per year may be earned.
+A maximum of (1) credit per year (2 classes completed) may be earned.
 Exceptions could be made by the principal.
 See counselor for online class opportunities.

-All credit recovery will cost \$150 per 1/2 credit course.
+All credit recovery during school year will cost \$150 per 1/2 credit course and will cost \$200 per 1/2 credit course during summer-school.